 The global pandemic has led to a huge increase in IoT automation within the healthcare sector and heavy investment in IoT technology.
 As we head into 2021, when the repercussions of the pandemic are likely to continue, we expect to see further heavy investment in the industry.

 From telemedicine to automated home help for the elderly and disabled, smart wearables, sensors, and connected devices will continue to change the way healthcare is delivered.
-It will also be used to minimise unnecessary contact in situations where the risk of viral contamination is particularly high, for example, care homes and infectious disease wards within hospitals.
+It will also be used to minimise unnecessary contact in situations where the risk of viral contamination is particularly high, for example, in care homes and infectious disease wards within hospitals.

 Strong growth has also been seen in the market for devices that will allow the elderly to remain independent in their own homes for longer.
 This will include tools utilising AI to detect falls or changes to regular daily routines that could alert relatives or healthcare providers that intervention could be required.